 This report was written by Stanley Bach, formerly a Senior Specialist in the Legislative Process at CRS.
-The analyst now listed as the author has updated the report and is available to answer questions on the topic.
+The analyst now listed as the author has updated the report and is available to congressional clients to answer questions on the topic.